Zack Martin

-Zachary Edward Martin (born November 20, 1990) is an American football offensive guard for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Notre Dame and was drafted 16th overall by the Cowboys in the first round of the 2014 NFL Draft.
-He has made eight Pro Bowls and been selected to eight All-Pro teams.
-Martin is considered one of the best guards in the NFL.
+Zachary Edward Martin (born November 20, 1990) is an American former professional football player who was a guard for 11 seasons in the National Football League (NFL), all for the Dallas Cowboys.
+He played college football for the Notre Dame Fighting Irish and was selected by the Cowboys in the first round of the 2014 NFL draft.
+Named to the NFL 2010s All-Decade Team, Martin made nine Pro Bowls and nine All-Pro teams.